-Once any necessary undergraduate courses are completed, students are expected to complete 24 credits of graduate coursework in four areas, as outlined below.
-Students who have transferred credits from a master's degree must make every effort to complete these requirements by including the equivalent courses taken as part of their master's degree.
+Once any necessary undergraduate courses are completed, students must complete 36 credits of graduate coursework in four areas, as outlined below.
+Students who have transferred credits from a master's degree may use equivalent courses taken as part of their master's degree to satisfy the requirements.
+Students are expected to have completed at least 30 credits after their 5th semester (or after the 2nd semester if they entered the program with an M.S. degree).